holyanytskyy/cloud-backend/README.md

 ### Structure

-This repository contain basic authorization, with steps registration and login.
+This repository contain basic authorization, realized on **express.js** with steps registration and login.
 For hashing password using *bcryptjs* library.
 For token generation used *JWT*.

 ### Run server